Certifications / Microsoft

 Published on February 17, 2021

-Each of these steps can be rife with pitfalls, such as insecure APIs, access management intrusions, user error, and everything in between.
+These steps can be rife with pitfalls, such as insecure APIs, access management intrusions, user error, and everything in between.
 While security concerns are warranted out of due diligence, Microsoft provides us with an incredible tool to combat every one of them: The Azure Security Center.

 Azure Security Center: A Brief Overview

-The Azure Security Center is a one-stop-shop for all of your security needs.
+The Azure Security Center is a one-stop shop for all your security needs.
 Virtually every service required for a production environment can be monitored here.
 For instance, let's say your company has just spun up five new virtual machines and needs to know which ones are currently encrypted, online, and installed with antivirus software.
 All of that information is located on the Azure Security Center dashboard.
 Here is an example of the dashboard:

 Threat #1: RDP Attacks

-The list of potential network security threats to enterprise-level businesses is pretty long.
-One of the most common attacks against an IaaS (Infrastructure as a Service) environment are RDP (Remote Desktop Protocol) attacks.
-This is a form of DDoS (Distributed Denial of Service) attack where an attacker will continually try to RDP into a particular VM, thus clogging up the ports.
-The most common port target is port 22, which is the dedicated port for the SSH protocol.
-This attack will prevent regular users' ability to access company resources and significantly hinder productivity.
+This is a DDoS (Distributed Denial of Service) attack where an attacker continually tries to RDP into a particular VM, thus clogging up the ports.
+The most common port target is port 22, the dedicated port for the SSH protocol.
+This attack will prevent regular users from accessing company resources and significantly hinder productivity.

-Azure handles these types of threats through a nifty feature called Just-In-Time VM Access.
+Azure handles these threats through a nifty feature called Just-In-Time VM Access.
 JIT VM Access allows administrators to keep particular ports open only for a given time.
 For instance, we may only want specific ports open to provide admins enough time to log onto the virtual machines and perform required updates.
-Using JIT VM Access, we can configure the ports to be opened between 1:00 PM and 2:00 PM on Saturdays.
-In other words, it's all about the Golden Rule of IT Security: Least privileged access!

 Threat #2: Data Breaches

 A CEO's worst nightmare is answering a call in the middle of the night that begins with these three words: we've been hacked.
-Generally, the worst hacks are the ones that involve data integrity.
-In other words, the unauthorized insertion, deletion, and retrieval of production data.
-Preventing the loss of data is extremely important, especially customer data.
-Let's take a look at how we can use Azure Security to mitigate this threat.
+Generally, the worst hacks involve data integrity—the unauthorized insertion, deletion, and retrieval of production data.

-First of all, data stored on Azure will more than likely be in Cosmos DB—a NoSQL database—or some flavor of SQL database.
-Either of these database types can easily be spun up on the cloud.
-Better yet, all data stored on Azure is encrypted at rest by default, so that is one less thing to worry about.
-However, once you or your software developer has transferred the data into your new database, make sure a SQL Vulnerability Assessment runs on the Azure Security Center.
+Better yet, all data stored on Azure is encrypted at rest by default, which is one less thing to worry about.
+However, once you or your software developer has transferred the data into your new database, ensure a SQL Vulnerability Assessment runs on the Azure Security Center.

 If a Guest principal were inadvertently part of an Admin role, an anonymous user could update, drop, and manipulate tables.
 Not good.
-Luckily the SVA finds this and many other types of security risks.
+Luckily, the SVA finds this and many other types of security risks.
 Naturally, this isn't the only way for a data breach to occur.
 There are many ways this tragedy can occur.
 Thankfully, numerous broad actions can be taken to mitigate these threats as much as possible.
-Now that we've touched on a couple of specific threats, let's dive into which portions of cloud security the user is responsible for and the three best practices to mitigate events in general.
+Now that we've touched on some specific threats, let's dive into which portions of cloud security the user is responsible for and the three best practices to mitigate events in general.

 Azure Best Practices